tomharman/progressionpack-static/README.md

 ```
 4. run `pip3 install -r requirements.txt` to install python requirements _(You'll need [python3](https://realpython.com/installing-python/#macos-mac-os-x) installed for this command to work._
 5. In terminal, run the command `export APP_ID=yourappid && export APP_KEY=yourappkey` (replacing with your own details).
 This will add these to your current terminal session, so you'll need to rerun in any new windows or sessions.
-6. run `make pp` to create your team and level pages.

 ### Step 2.
 Run Jekyll

-1. run `JEKYLL_ENV=production jekyll serve` to run Jekyll locally.
+1. run `make serve` to run Jekyll locally.
 You can navigate to [http://localhost:4000](http://localhost:4000) to see it in action.
-2. When you're happy you can build a production version in your `_site/` folder with `JEKYLL_ENV=production jekyll build`.
+2. When you're happy you can build a production version in your `_site/` folder with `make build`.

 ---